theopensystemslab/planx-new/infrastructure/ml/README.md

 ## Cost efficiency

-- `g6.xlarge` instance costs approximately $1/hour on-demand
+- Exemplar `g6.xlarge` instance (w/ L4 GPU) costs approximately $1/hour on-demand
-- Always stop the instance when not in use to avoid charges
+- Always stop the instance when not in use to avoid charges (see above commands)
 - Consider using spot instances for significant cost savings (requires work)